LiorBitton/LiorBitton/README.md

 Hello, my name is Lior Bitton, I am a 17 years old computer science student.
-I enjoy doing automation projects and android applications.
 # My Favourite Projects:
 * EverScout - An Android application used to capture FRC match data in real time, the data is stored in FireBase and can be accessed via python in order to be analysed and visually presented.
 * Spotify Playlist Downloader - Allows Downloading a playlist from spotify using web scraping.